KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 1.  total\_income (Applicant Income + Co-applicant income)

-This is synthesised by adding “ApplicantIncome” and “CoapplicantIncome” to find the total income of an applicant.
+This is synthesised by adding “ApplicantIncome” and “CoapplicantIncome” to find the total income of an application.

 ``` r
 train.data <- train.data %>%